Treating Chytrid

 6

-every other day, make up the highly diluted solution of betadine solution and distilled/filtered water and give the frog a 60 second bath (avoid the face) in the betadine before returning to the newly cleaned hospital tank (procedures are in the rehab page)
+every other day, make up the highly diluted solution of betadine solution and distilled/filtered water and give the frog a 60 second bath (avoid the face) in the solution before returning to the newly cleaned hospital tank (previous step); for smaller frogs, you can leave them in the solution for only 30 seconds.
+Do not use this step for metamorphs.

 Prevention for keepers